 and...Start on INST concentration electives (choose in consultation with academic advisor)

 Continue taking INST concentration electives (choose in consultation with academic advisor)

 Finish foreign language requirement for the major

 Note: Core courses typically cannot be taken abroad.
 But don't let this stop you from studying abroad.
 You can, if necessary, finish up core courses first semester of senior year.
 Many students count courses from abroad towards their concentration.
 Discuss the possibilities with your advisor.

 INST 401 (offered in fall semester only)

 Finish all other IS requirements (core courses, electives, language) as needed

-Effective with the graduating class of 2021, a student will be awarded Honors if the student has a 3.50 cumulative GPA and a 3.67 GPA in the major, an A or A- in International Studies 401 and International Studies 404.
+A student will be awarded Honors if the student has a 3.50 cumulative GPA and a 3.67 GPA in the major, an A or A- in International Studies 401 and International Studies 404.

 Opportunities for off-campus study

 We hope and expect (but do not require) that all of INST majors will study abroad for at least one semester.
 In practice, this is generally best undertaken during the students’ junior year, although students should discuss their individual study abroad plans with their academic advisor.
 Going abroad during the junior year allows INST majors two years to complete many of the core courses required for the major and to return in their senior year for the required capstone courses.
 The core coursework and the senior seminars are expected to be completed while in residence on campus.
 Courses taken abroad may – with approval from the academic advisor – be appropriate as electives for students’ area of concentration (a region, globalization and sustainability, or international security).